evansuva/cvillemathcircle/content/main.md

 one will end on the left, followed by the black ones.
 The checkers must be moved in pairs, taking two adjacent at a time, without disturbing the order, and sliding them to a vacant place.
 Only three such moves are necessary.
-(From "The Moscow Puzzles", by Boris A Kordemsky)
+(From _The Moscow Puzzles_, by Boris A Kordemsky)

 This was a pretty successful problem.
 The girls enjoyed moving the